 By Laura Aish, Third Year PhD, Film and Television

-The Croft Magazine // Laura introduces the travel section's new Sense Series - a five-part regular feature celebrating the most memorable sights, sounds, smells, tastes and touches that our writers have experienced whilst travelling - with her account of an Icelandic glacial walk.
+The Croft Magazine // Laura Aish introduces the travel section's new 'Sense' series, celebrating the most memorable sights, sounds, smells, tastes and touches that our writers have experienced travelling.
+We start with her account of an Icelandic glacial walk.

 Cracking, spitting, popping: I walked across and looked at it in awe.
 It was a glacier.
 I was standing on an actual glacier.